 Moupali Das

-Executive Director, HIV Research, Gilead Sciences,
+Executive Director, HIV Research, Gilead Sciences, UCSF School of Medicine

 Moupali Das, MD, MPH, is an Executive Director, HIV Clinical Research, in the Virology Therapeutic Area at Gilead Sciences, where she leads the PrEP clinical drug development program, including evaluating the safety and efficacy of lenacapavir, a novel long-acting, twice yearly, subcutaneous injection for HIV prevention.
 Her responsibilities also include expanding the populations who can benefit from F/TDF and F/TAF for PrEP.
 She has led high-performing teams in academic medicine, public health, implementation science, and cross-functionally in drug development.
 She has successfully helped develop, implement, and evaluate how to better test, link to care, increase virologic suppression, and improve quality of life for people with HIV, and to prevent HIV in those who may benefit from PrEP.
 During the COVID19 pandemic she assisted her colleagues in the remdesivir program, leading the evaluation of remdesivir use in pregnant women and children from the compassionate use program.